Emergency Transport Services

-Children’s Healthcare of Atlanta Critical Care Transport has been in operation since the mid-1990s.
-During this time, our team has evolved into a busy pediatric and neonatal transport service that completes more than about 5,000 transports each year.
+The Children’s Healthcare of Atlanta critical care transport team has been in operation since the mid-1990s.
+During this time, our team has evolved into a very active pediatric and neonatal transport service that completes more than 5,000 transports each year.

 The teams staffing these vehicles include critical care nurses, respiratory care professionals, critical care paramedics and emergency medical technicians (EMTs).
-Patients, who have ranged in age from less than 24 weeks gestation to 21 years old, are provided safe, critical care transport services throughout Georgia, as well as neighboring states, as needed.
+Patients, who have ranged in age from less than 24 weeks gestation to 21 years old, are provided safe, critical care transport services throughout Georgia, as well as neighboring states when needed.

-The Children’s transport team provides care similar to our Pediatric Intensive Care Unit (PICU) by functioning under extensive patient care guidelines and being able to consult on-line medical control advice from the attending at a receiving pediatric facility.
-This expertise, combined with specialty equipment, gases and medicines needed for even the smallest of patients, allows Children’s Critical Care Transport to provide quality critical care.
+The Children’s transport team provides care similar to our Pediatric Intensive Care Unit (PICU) by functioning under extensive patient care guidelines and being able to consult online medical control advice from the attending at a receiving pediatric facility.
+This expertise, combined with specialty equipment, gases and medicines needed for even the smallest of patients, allows the critical care transport team to provide quality critical care.

 *Metro Aviation Inc. conducts all flights and exercises sole operational control over all aircraft.